billygrant24/site/content/log/2015/08/the-nullobject-design-pattern.md

 ---
-title: Design Patterns: The Null Object
+title: Use the Null Object pattern to simplify your code
+summary: The Null Object pattern allows you to write more robust code free of defensive boilerplate.
 template: log
 ---

-The Null Object pattern allows you to write more robust code with less defensive boilerplate.

 How often do you write code like this: